tkhamez/neucore-discord-plugin/README.md

   configuration is never added or removed from any member.
 - Configurable channels to which members can be added and removed directly without using a role, based on Neucore groups.
-- The bot changes the nickname of members to `Eve Character Name [Corporation Ticker]`, it also updates the Discord username and number that is shown in Neucore.
+- The bot changes the nickname of members to `EVE Character Name [Corporation Ticker]` by default.
+If a pattern is specified for the "Nickname" configuration, it must contain `{characterName}`.
+Other available placeholders are `{corporationTicker}` and `{allianceTicker}`.
+The maximum length for nicknames is 32 characters.
+- The plugin also updates the Discord username and number that is shown in Neucore.
 - Any server member that does not have an account on Neucore will be kicked, except for the server owner and bots.
 - Configurable list of Discord users that will never be kicked, even if they do not have a Neucore account.
 - Option to disable the function that kicks members.